22 Best Weekend Getaways From KL, Malaysia

 These safaris will allow you to see beautiful nocturnal animals, such as deer, wild boar, and tapirs in their natural habitats.
 Taking a night-walking safari is a unique and memorable experience worth trying.

-Being a small island in Malaysia, Tioman Island is a must-visit destination when traveling around Malaysia.
+Being a small island in Malaysia, Tioman Island is a must-visit destination for a weekend away from Kuala Lumpur.
 The island first became famous when the movie 'South Pacific' was filmed here in 1958, although this is debated, and it is home to white-sand beaches and clear waters.

 With duty-free products and lots of activities, this island is truly a dream come true for vacationists.
 You can reach the island in four to six hours from KL, with most choosing to travel by ferry or bus.